columbiafsae/website/team/team.2001.md

 permalink: /team/2001/
 ---

 The 2001 team's accomplishments included attaining a room to work, getting a significant membership base, and installing some provisions for the continuity of the club.
-That year, they nicknamed the project **"The car that love built."** Tony ofen referred to the CBR 600 block saying, **"Mark my words, this is the engine that will take us to glory."** Welding practice also gave us the steel tube sculpture, "Mr. SAE".
+That year, they nicknamed the project "The car that love built."
+Tony often said "Mark my words, this is the engine that will take us to glory," referring to the CBR&nbsp;600 engine block.
+Welding practice also gave us the steel tube sculpture, "Mr. SAE".

 <table>
   <thead><tr><th>Name</th><th>Position</th></tr></thead>